AUTOMATIC1111/stable-diffusion-webui/README.md

 [![Youtube Video](http://img.youtube.com/vi/nP8MuRwcDN8/0.jpg)](https://youtu.be/nP8MuRwcDN8 "Inpaint like a pro with Stable Diffusion! auto-sd-krita workflow guide")

+## UI Changelog

+- No need to manually hide inpainting layer anymore; It will be auto-hidden.
+- Color correction can be toggled separately for img2img/inpainting.
+- Status bar:
+  - In middle of page to be more visible even when scrolling.
+  - Warning when using features with no document open.
+- Inpaint is now the default tab.

 ## FAQ

 Q: How hard is it to install?